wp-plugins/facebook-awd/readme.txt

 == Description ==
 = This version is still under development =
 Facebook AWD is an all in one Facebook capabilities for wordpress.
-Add Socials plugins, Open Graph, and FB connect.
+Add Socials plugins, Open Graph, Comments and FB connect.

 = Socials plugins: =